 - Cashback Match: get double the cash back in your first year

 So not only do you get some bonus reward categories, you’ll get double cash back in your first year with the card.
 So you’ll be getting 4% cash back in those categories for the first year, and 2% back for every other purchase.

 This is a great card offer, and it’s even better than many unsecured rewards cards.
 If you’re in the market for a secured card we think this should be your first choice, as a way to improve your credit and earn unlimited cash back at the same time.

-The Discover it Secured has a set of extra benefits that are pretty similar to what you’ll get with the Capital One card.
-These include most of the basic shopping and travel protections.
+The Discover it Secured only provides a few benefits, not as many as you’ll get with the Capital One card.
+You won’t get any of the shopping or travel protections.

 In addition, Discover cards do not provide a fast track to a higher credit line, like you get with the Capital One Secured Mastercard.

 All Discover cards come with the FICO Credit Scorecard service, which is similar to Capital One’s CreditWise tool.
 Both use data from your TransUnion credit report.
-But the FICO tool provides your FICO 8 Credit Score, while CreditWise provides your VantageScore 3.0.
+But the FICO tool provides your FICO Score 8, while CreditWise provides your VantageScore 3.0.